While the reasons to visit your dentist on a routine basis are numerous, one of the most important reasons is to ensure that your gums stay healthy.

 Mouth sores can be anything from harmless (although very painful) canker sores to very serious illnesses such as mouth cancer.
 They are also a common symptom of periodontal disease.

 Bottom line: if you are experiencing any kind of mouth sores, seeing a dentist is a good idea.
-Again, if you are in Powder Springs or the surrounding area, please give Shining Smiles Family Dentistry a call today to schedule your appointment and get evaluated for gum disease.
+Again, if you are in Marietta or the surrounding area, please give Shining Smiles Family Dentistry a call today to schedule your appointment and get evaluated for gum disease.

 4: Your teeth seem to shift or fit together differently

 It isn’t normal for teeth to shift in the mouth.
 If you find that your teeth are shifting or they fit together differently when you bite down, it could be a sign of periodontal disease.

 On the other hand, a bite that is “off” is also a common sign of TMJ.
 So, if you think you may have TMJ, you can visit our page on TMJ by clicking here.

 5: You notice that some of your teeth are loose

 If you have teeth that are loose or have fallen out, you could have an advanced form of gum disease called advanced periodontitis.